-Normal growth and development places children at increased risk for injury.
+Activities related to normal growth and development place children at increased risk for injury.
 Falls are the leading cause of unintentional injury among children.
 Falls due to household hazards are most common among young children (0-4 years), while children ages 5-9 are more likely to sustain falls on the playground, and older children suffer from bike and sports-related falls.
-Head injuries are more common for children experiencing falls and the resulting trauma to the rapidly developing brain can cause life-long disability.
+Head injuries are more common for children experiencing falls, and the resulting trauma to the rapidly developing brain can cause life-long disability.